OV111/Login_Form_FullStack/README.md

     - Password: Minimum 6 characters
     - Fields show errors after blur or invalid submission
     - Form can't be submitted until all fields are valid
+## Technologies Used
+- React.js
+- Node.js
+- CSS for styling
+- JSON for DB
+- Vite for development server
+- npm for package management

 ### 🛠️ Installation